DenisTimofijuk/evolution/README.md

-# New Project
+# Evolution simulator

-> ✨ Bootstrapped with Create Snowpack App (CSA).

-## Available Scripts

-### npm start

-Runs the app in the development mode.
-Open http://localhost:8080 to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

-### npm run build

-Builds a static copy of your site to the `build/` folder.
-Your app is ready to be deployed!

-**For the best production performance:** Add a build bundler plugin like [@snowpack/plugin-webpack](https://github.com/snowpackjs/snowpack/tree/main/plugins/plugin-webpack) or [snowpack-plugin-rollup-bundle](https://github.com/ParamagicDev/snowpack-plugin-rollup-bundle) to your `snowpack.config.mjs` config file.

-### Q: What about Eject?

-No eject needed!
-Snowpack guarantees zero lock-in, and CSA strives for the same.
+This is JavaScript project inspired by youtube video [I programmed some creatures.
+They Evolved.](https://www.youtube.com/watch?v=N3tRFayqVtk&list=WL&index=2).

+ * 1. Self-replication
+ * 2. Blueprint
+ * 3. Inherit blueprint
+ * 4. Mutation
+ * 5. Selection

+# VS code tips

 Multi cursor
-	-) create cursor on all occurrences of a string - select string and press Ctrl+Shift+L -) add a cursor - CTRL+Alt+UpArrow
+	- create cursor on all occurrences of a string - select string and press Ctrl+Shift+L
+	- add a cursor - CTRL+Alt+UpArrow

 Format text
-	-) Shift+Alt+F
+	- Shift+Alt+F

 Emmet
-	write this ul>li.item$*5 then pres Ctrl+Space then Enter
+	- write this ul>li.item$*5 then pres Ctrl+Space then Enter

-Snow pack:
+# Using snowpack

 All Commands:

-  npm install      Install your dependencies.
-(We already ran this one for you!) npm start        Start your development server. npm run build    Build your website for production. npm test         Run your tests.
+  - npm install      Install your dependencies.
+(We already ran this one for you!)
+  - npm start        Start your development server.
+  - npm run build    Build your website for production.
+  - npm test         Run your tests.